cesaragostino/DOFT-Delayed-Oscillator-Field-Theory/README.md

 aspects of the same process:
 the universe cooling and synchronizing itself with its own foundational rhythm.

+### Thermal Resonance of Matter

+From a DOFT perspective, **heat** is not an independent property of matter but the residual *phase noise* of incomplete synchronization within resonant clusters.
+Planets, stars, and even atoms radiate because their internal layers are still negotiating coherence with the **mother frequency**.

+The observed temperature of a body thus reflects its **degree of inter-layer order**: formation increases noise (heating), while synchronization suppresses it (cooling).
+Every structure in the universe is, in this sense, a **living resonator** — its warmth is the pulse of its own unfinished resonance.

+At the cosmic scale, the **heat of the universe** is simply the trace of its ongoing synchronization — a memory of formation still resonating through matter.

 ### Law of Chaos Preservation (LPC / Axiom A0)